|

 was assigned to locations in the USA and world:

-with the rank of Colonel, He lives in retirement
+with the rank of Colonel, he lived in retirement